dbadoy/fabric-block-explorer/README.md

-# fabric-block-explorer
+# Fabric-block-explorer
-block explorer in hyperledger fabric.
+This is block explorer for hyperledger fabric chaincode developer.
+You can check block by blocknumber, blocknumber range, transaction id to GUI.
+You just need to move connection.json and wallet to connection/

+# Progress

-- [ ] Fabric connection
+-[x] Fabric connection

-- [ ] Block parser
+-[ ] Block parser

-- [ ] Get by block number, parse block data.

-- [ ] Get list by block range, parse blocks data.

-- [ ] Get block height by channel name.

-- [ ] Run BlockListener for development.
+[x] block API
+[x] pool API

-- [ ] Readme
+[ ] Front-end